letsgetrandy/DICSS/README.md

 Advanced node users have even been putting DICSS in their back-end, but help with this use-case is beyond the scope of this document.

 ## Why no min version?
 It's not the size of DICSS that matters, it's what you can do with it.

+## Can DICSS be extended?
+Yes!
+You can add whatever you want to DICSS.
+Just pass an object of methods into `DICSS.extend()`.

+DICSS keeps on growing!
+Some popular DICSS add-ons include

+* *COCSS* (cross-origin DICSS),
+* *SECSS* (security enhanced DICSS)
+* *Circum-Sizer* (calculate the circumference of a rounded element in CSS)

+Got something you want to add to DICSS?
+Let us know!
+Help us make DICSS bigger and better than ever!

+## It's not working.
+Help!
+Is it in yet?
+Go to your developer tools console and type `DICSS`.
+If it's `undefined`, that means you haven't put DICSS in yet.

+## Is DICSS compatible with other frameworks?
+Yes!
+There are projects currently underway to integrate DICSS with Knockout (KOCSS), Backbone (BoneDICSS), and Angular (Angular-DICSS).